ZzMeei/CS-StarSchemaHIN/README.md

 ## Acknowledgements

-Chunshan Li was supported by the National Key Research and Development Program of China (No.2018YFB1700400), NSFC under Grant 61902090, and the Major Scientific and Technological
-Innovation Project of Shandong Province of China (2021ZLGX05, 2020CXGC010705).
-Yixiang Fang was supported by NSFC under Grant 62102341, and Basic and Applied Basic Research Fund in Guangdong Province under Grant 2022A1515010166.
+Chunshan Li was supported by the National Key Research and Development Program of China (No.2018YFB1700400), NSFC un- der Grant 61902090, and the Major Scientific and Technological Innovation Project of Shandong Province of China (2021ZLGX05, 2020CXGC010705).
+Yixiang Fang was supported in part by NSFC under Grant 62102341, Basic and Applied Basic Research Fund in Guangdong Province under Grant 2022A1515010166, and Shenzhen Science and Technology Program ZDSYS20211021111415025.
 Xin Cao was supported by ARC DE190100663.